somduttaghosh/somduttaghosh.github.io/README.md

 Welcome to my webpage!
-I am a graduate student at North Carolina State University.
+I am an NP3M postdoctoral scholar associated with Penn State University, the University of New Hampshire, and Notre Dame University.

-I am from India where I obtained my Bachelor's degree in Physics from Presidency University, Kolkata and a Master's degree from Indian Institute of Technology Madrs (IITM).
+I am from India where I obtained my Bachelor's in Physics from Presidency University, Kolkata, and a Master's degree from the Indian Institute of Technology Madras (IITM).
+I obtained my Ph.D. from North Carolina State University.

+## Current Research
+I am currently working on neutron star merger simulations.
+I am interested in studying neutrino oscillations in neutron star mergers.

-## Research
+## PhD Research

 I am interested in studying core-collapse supernovae (CCSNe) simulations and nucleosynthesis.